-Having an efficient and productive onboarding plan is one of the most acceptable ways to achieve this.
-And the manager is one of the people who will definitely benefit from a dedicated onboarding program.
+An efficient and productive onboarding plan is one of the most acceptable ways to achieve this.
+And the manager is one of the people who will benefit from a dedicated onboarding program.

 Let’s face it: managing people is no laughing matter.
 While managers don’t frequently get their hands dirty with the team’s technical duties, it doesn’t make their tasks any less demanding!
-In reality, taking the reins and steering a group of individuals he doesn’t know maybe a stressful and challenging undertaking for a rookie manager.
+Taking the reins and steering a group of individuals he doesn’t know maybe a stressful and challenging undertaking for a rookie manager.

 What is manager onboarding, and how does it work?

-The manager onboarding program helps to teach the new manager about their duties, much as an introduction for trainees and new hires.
+The manager onboarding program helps teach the new manager about their duties, as well as an introduction for trainees and new hires.

-This program does not have to be expensive or extensive; it may contain basic exercises like checklists, short films, and how-to’s and conferences with other departments such as HR, payroll, and so on because managers will need to connect with other teams.
+This program does not have to be expensive or extensive; it may contain basic exercises like checklists, short films, how-to’s, and conferences with other departments such as HR, payroll, and so on because managers must connect with other teams.